Allocate a SLang_Load_Type object

 This function returns a pointer to the internal S-Lang table entry

-of a function whose name is given by fname
+of a function whose name is given by fname.
+It returns

 from C.